jabirali/geneus/README.md

 In contrast to GENEUS v1, this branch only supports a single `cmake` build type, a single platform (Ubuntu x86-64), and a single compiler (GFortran).
-Since the initial public release in 2018, I haven't had much time to maintain the code (I don't use it that much anymore), and different bugs have surfaced on different compilers and systems.
-By narrowing down the debugging to one compilation target, the future maintenance of GENEUS becomes easier.
+Since the initial public release in 2018, I haven't had much time to maintain the code, and different bugs have surfaced on different compilers and systems.
+Narrowing down the debugging to one compilation target simplifies maintenance.

 ### Speed versus robustness
 One drawback of the above is performance.
-In my experience, GFortran produces 3-4x faster code with more aggressive compilation options (as used in GENEUS v1), and Intel Fortran produces 3-4x faster code than that again, which yields a net speedup of an order of magnitude.
-Thus, GENEUS v2 can be expected to be noticeably slower than GENEUS v1.
+In my experience, GFortran produces 3-4x faster code with more aggressive compilation options (as used in GENEUS v1), and Intel Fortran can produce 3-4x faster code than that again.
+Thus, GENEUS v2 can be up to an order of magnitude slower than v1 was.

-On the other hand, less aggressive options also means that I don't have to test and update the code rigorously every time a new compiler version is released.
-Most things should "just work", making the code more reliable.
-I've also changed the build target from `native` to `x86-64`, while retaining a fully static compile system, making the binaries themselves more portable.
+On the other hand, less aggressive options also means that less rigorous testing is required after each compiler update.
+Moreover, switching the compile target from `native` to `x86-64` means that binaries can be shared between computers instead of each person having to recompile the code from scratch.

 ### Code style
 I've attempted to make the code conform more to the conventions used